Land tenure: Native title

 In Australia, native title is a common law concept that recognizes that some indigenous people have certain land rights that derive from their traditional laws and customs.
 Native title can co-exist with non-indigenous proprietary rights and in some cases different indigenous groups can exercise their native title over the same land.
 There are approximately 160 registered determinations of native title, spanning some 16% of Australia's land mass.
 The case of Mabo overturned the decision in Milirrpum and repudiated the notion of terra nullius.
 Subsequent Parliamentary Acts passed recognised the existence of this common law doctrine.

 Life estate

 Under common law, Life estate is an interest in real property that ends at death.
 The holder has the use of the land for life, but typically no ability to transfer that interest or to use it to secure a mortgage loan.

 Fee tail

 Under common law, fee tail is hereditary, non-transferable ownership of real property.
 A similar concept, the legitime, exists in civil and Roman law; the legitime limits the extent to which one may disinherit an heir.

 Leasehold

 Under both common law and civil law, land may be leased or rented by its owner to another party.
-A wide range of arrangements are possible, ranging from very short terms to the 99-year leases common in the United Kingdom, and allowing various degrees of freedom in the use of the property.
+A wide range of arrangements are possible, ranging from very short terms to the 99-year leases common in the United Kingdom for flats, and allowing various degrees of freedom in the use of the property.